Enjoy amazing outdoors and cowboy roots on a winter visit

 Do some south-of-the-border sipping: Take a load off with a round of avocado margaritas at the Mission, whose menu stretches from Mexico down to Chile.
 Try roast corn gorditas or deep-fried short ribs.
 We love the casual-yet-glam dining room and bar carved out of a historic 1920s warehouse. $$; 3815 N. Brown Ave.; 480/636-5005.

-Get your yee-haw on: Boots and cowboy hats are the dress code at Parada del Sol—a monthlong Western-palooza that ends with a rodeo on March 4.
-Cheer on 30 Hashknife Pony Express riders as they gallop into town with bags of (real!) mail (noon Feb 11; hashknifeponyexpress.com).
+Get your yee-haw on: Boots and cowboy hats are the dress code at Parada del Sol—a monthlong Western-palooza that ends with a rodeo that takes place from March 8-10, 2019.
+Cheer on 30 Hashknife Pony Express riders as they kick off the festivities by galloping into town with bags of (real!) mail (hashknifeponyexpress.com).
 The next day, watch floats, bands, and 1,000 horses on parade, then hit the street dance. paradadelsol.org

 Kick up your heels at classic cowboy bars